Among black men, 19 percent — nearly one in five — will be diagnosed with prostate cancer, and five percent of those will die from this disease.

 Williams also competed in the celebrity dance competition Dancing with the Stars.

 Steve Harvey – Television Host and Comedian

-Eric Holder – Attorney General
+Eric Holder – Attorney General of the United States

 Gordon Parks – Photographer, Author, Director